0xHabitat/kiezDAO/README.md

 ### How to use KiezDAO?

-You can take a look at our [Prototype video](FIXME) to see the flow of rental.
+You can take a look at our [video pitch](https://github.com/deora-earth/kiezDAO/blob/master/KiezDAO_Deora_Video_Pitch.mp4) to see the flow of our prototype.
 As for the bigger picture:

 As a lender:
 1. Register your profile.